Local Interconnect Network: Overview

-Data is transferred across the bus in fixed form messages of selectable lengths.
+Data is transferred across the bus in fixed-form messages of selectable lengths.
 The master task transmits a header that consists of a break signal followed by synchronization and identifier fields.
-The slaves respond with a data frame that consists of between 2, 4 and 8 data bytes plus 3 bytes of control information.
+The slaves respond with a data frame that consists of 2, 4 or 8 data bytes plus 3 bytes of control information.

 LIN message frame

 A message contains the following fields: